1 Principles topenlarge

-Two small tubes are assembled connecting three pins in each main fragment.
+One small tube connects three pins in each main fragment.
 This construction will allow manipulation and reduction of the fracture.
-The two pin triplets will be connected with one or two additional tubes using tube-to-tube clamps.

 Pearl: insert only two pins initially

-The two pin triples are connected with one or two interconnecting tubes, using tube-to-tube clamps.
+The two tubes are connected with one or two interconnecting tubes, using tube-to-tube clamps.
 The clamps should be initially left loose.

 Pearl: add protective caps before reduction is carried out

 Before starting reduction, add the protective caps to the tube ends to prevent their slipping out of the clamps.

 Reduction can be achieved with appropriate manipulation of the fracture fragments, using the two pin triplets as joysticks.
 Confirm reduction using image intensification.

 As soon as an acceptable reduction is achieved, tighten the tube-to-tube clamps.

 A second interconnecting tube should be added to increase frame stability.